-The Company's financial instruments consist of cash, subscription receipts receivable, other current assets, accounts payable, related parties payable, refundable subscription receipts, convertible debentures, derivative liability, and promissory note.
-The fair values of subscription receipts receivable, other current assets, accounts payable, related parties payable, refundable subscription receipts, convertible debentures and promissory note approximates their carrying values either due to their current nature or current market rates for similar instruments.
+The Company's financial instruments consist of cash, other current assets, accounts payable, bonus rights (presented in other long-term liabilities), derivative liability, and promissory note.
+The fair values of other current assets, accounts payable, and promissory note approximates their carrying values either due to their current nature or current market rates for similar instruments.
 Cash is measured at fair value on a recurring basis using level 1 inputs.
-Derivative liability is measured at fair value on a recurring basis using level 3 inputs.
-The continuity and valuation techniques that are used to determine the fair value of the derivative liability are described in Notes 6 and 8.
+Bonus rights and derivative liability are measured at fair value on a recurring basis using level 3 inputs.
+The continuity and valuation techniques that are used to determine the fair values of the bonus rights and derivative liability are described in Notes 8 and 9.